 - Amanda Fontenot, a junior majoring in coastal environmental science from Houston, Texas

-- Danielle Kelley, a 2016 master’s graduate in mass communication from Baton Rouge, Louisiana
+- Danielle Kelley, a 2016 master’s graduate in mass communication from Zachary, Louisiana

 - Lillian LaGrange, a sophomore majoring in economics from Baton Rouge, Louisiana